Vienna Leopoldstadt sightseeing

 The Jews in Vienna after 1918

 During and after the First World War, more and more Jews came to Vienna.
-Before 1938, around 180.000 Jews lived in Austria's capital.
+Before 1938, approximately 180.000 Jews lived in Austria's capital.
 A third of them lived in Leopoldstadt.
-When the National Socialists took power in Austria in 1938, the Jews fell victim to the persecution of the Jews.
+When the National Socialists seized power in Austria in 1938, the Jews fell victim to the persecution of Jews.
 Many fled.
 Or they were transported to concentration camps.
-Jews are now living in Leopoldstadt again.
+However, Jews now live in Leopoldstadt again.
 We notice metal plates in the street on which the fates of the residents are described.
-They remind me of the stumbling blocks we encountered from our travels Salzburg know.
+They remind me of the Stolpersteine (stumbling blocks) that we brought back from our trips to Salzburg know.

-Book your excursions and activities in Vienna here:
+Book your excursions and activities in Vienna here (ad):

 The Leopoldstadt in Vienna

-Leopoldstadt is quiet on this Sunday afternoon.
+On this Sunday afternoon, Leopoldstadt is quiet.
 We hardly meet anyone else on our walk from the Danube Canal to the Prater in Vienna.
-A father carries his offspring through town.
-Walkers overtake us.
-Apparently a photographer has the same idea as we do.
-Every few meters she photographs a subject that strikes her.
+A father carries his offspring through the city.
+Only a few walkers pass us.
+A photographer apparently has the same idea as us.
+Every few meters, she photographs a subject that catches her eye.

-We follow Heinestrasse to Große Stadtgutgasse and walk through Glockengasse back to Taborstrasse.
-Along our route we discover one city palace after another with entrance portals and facades that are interrupted by reliefs.
-But only when we reach Taborstrasse does it get livelier again.
-Shop windows are tempting to stroll around here, and the traffic on this thoroughfare keeps things going.
+We follow Heinestraße to Große Stadtgutgasse and walk through Glockengasse back to Taborstraße.
+Along our route, we discover one city palace after another, with entrance portals and facades punctuated by reliefs.
+But it's not until we reach Taborstraße that things get more lively again.
+Here, shop windows beckon visitors to stroll, and the traffic on this thoroughfare brings more activity.

 Conclusion: Vienna Leopoldstadt sights show a different Vienna

-Our tour from the Danube Canal to the Prater in Vienna through Leopoldstadt shows us a side of the city that we have never seen before.
-This neighborhood gives us a glimpse into the city's past.
-We feel a little bit the Vienna of the imperial era.
-In his squares, the houses with the wrought iron balconies and bay windows, we feel the history of the Jews.
-They are slowly returning to the neighborhood to which they were once banished.
+Our tour through Leopoldstadt, from the Danube Canal to the Prater in Vienna, shows us a side of the city we haven't seen before.
+This district offers us a glimpse into the city's past.
+Here, we also get a glimpse into Vienna's imperial era.
+In its squares, in the houses with their wrought iron balconies and bay windows, we sense the history of the Jews.
+They are slowly returning to the district to which they were once banished.

 You can find Vienna tips here: